← Back to lessons

 The prompt

-- `node notes.js list` shows all notes with numbers
+- List all my notes with numbers

 - Show a timestamp next to each note

 Keep it simple.
-One file.
-No external dependencies.
+One file, no external dependencies.

 Watch it build

-Test it immediately
+Test it

 03